dluobo/ingex/studio/web/WebIngex/ingex-modules/Template/README.txt

-	index.pl - [required] a welcome page for your module menu.inc.html - [required] the menu code for your module - an HTML unordered list usually page1.pl - [optional] a sample page for your module javascript.js - [optional] any javascript functions you wish to define for use in your module styles.css - [optional] any css styles you wish to define for use in your module
+	index.pl - [required] a welcome page for your module menu.inc.html - [required] the menu code for your module - an HTML unordered list usually page1.pl - [optional] a sample page for your module page1.tips - [optional] a json separated list of dom element id/tip pairs, which attaches tooltips to referenced elements javascript.js - [optional] any javascript functions you wish to define for use in your module styles.css - [optional] any css styles you wish to define for use in your module